arthurariza/arthurariza/README.md

 # Bio
-Full stack Engineer with 3+ years of professional experience, currently using Ruby On Rails.
+Full stack Engineer with 3+ years of professional experience, currently using Ruby On Rails and learning Elixir.

 Accustomed to work in a remote and agile environment with a CI/CD pipeline.